rbuskens/spinnaker.github.io/hello-spinnaker/README.md

 ###Deploy stage

 Spinnaker will automatically pass our baked image id to the deploy stage.
-This is where we set up our ASG to be deployed to a cluster.
+This is where we set up our server group to be deployed to a cluster.

 ![group1](pipe4.png)

-Click "add server group" and configure the ASG
+Click "add server group" and configure the server group.

 ![group1](pipe5.png)